Friday, April 24, 2009

 Over the course of the past few years I've owned two Moog Prodigies.
-I got the first one about six years ago and modified it extensively.
-Eventually I sold it to buy the second one, which is covered in an older post.
+I got the first (keyboard-less) one about six years ago and modified it extensively.
+Eventually I sold it to buy the second one, which is covered in an previous post.

-I've never had much patience for prototyping or for planned circuit board layouts.
-So, as I've almost always done, I let the schematics guide the arrangement of the parts as I went.
-It's the most challenging aspect of my electronics work.. but its a good exercise of creative problem-solving.
+I've never had much discipline for prototyping or PCB layouts so I arranged and soldered the parts on perf board and let the schematics guide me as I went.
+It's a challenging aspect of my electronics work.. but it's a good exercise in creative problem-solving.

 While checking local thrift shops for an enclosure, I found this old electric shoe-shiner.
 The 'Regina'-brand "Electric Shoeboy."
 It originally had an industrial-type motor inside and rotating brushes protruding from each side.

-After removing the motor and the shaft, dremmeling the case, and super-gluing/epoxying cut-up aluminum to cover the holes, I had this finished enclosure!
-(The last image in this post was found on google to show approximately what this unit looked like before modification.)
+After removing the motor and the shaft, dremmeling the case, and cutting, super-gluing and epoxying aluminum to cover the side holes, I had this finished enclosure!
+(The last image in this post was found on google to show what this unit looked like before modification.)

 I based my circuit on yusynth's plans, but changed a few component values for a greater range of control.
-I also had to scale the keyboard CV input for the EML101's 1.2V/Oct.
+I also scaled the keyboard CV input for the EML101, with a SPDT switch to select between 1.2V/octave and 1V/octave.

 Here are a few sound samples: